realworldocaml/book/book/testing.md

 ### Where should tests go? {data-type=sect2}

 The inline test framework lets you put tests into any `.ml` file that's part of a library.
-But just because you *can* do something doesn't mean you *should*.
-Where in practice should your tests go?
+But just because you can do something doesn't mean you should.

-One obvious approach is to put the tests directly in the library you're developing.
-That way, you can put a test for a given function directly after the defintion of that function.
-This is a appealing at first glance, since it encourages you to think about testing as you're writing your application code.
-But the approach has several downsides.
+Putting tests directly in the library you're building certainly has some benefits.
+For one thing, it lets you put a test for a given function directly after the defintion of that function.
+This approach also lets you test aspects of your code that aren't exposed by its external interface.

+While this sounds appealing at first glance, putting tests the approach has several downsides.

-- **Bloat**.
+- **Test bloat**.
 When your tests are written as a part of your library, it means that every user of your library has to link in that testing code in their production application.
 Even though that code won't get executed in production, it still adds to the size of the executable.

-- **Dependencies**.
+- **Excess dependencies**.
 Adding testing code to your library doesn't just add the generated code for the specific tests you write; it can also require you to add dependencies on libraries and modules that you only really need for testing.
 This can further bloat your application, and can also require you to link libraries into your application that you'd rather not rely on in production.